Lora L. Duzyk

 agreement."

-Randolph "Randy" Ward and Lora Duzyk are using public funds to
+Randolph "Randy" Ward and Lora Duzyk used public funds to

 advance Dan Shinoff's private lawsuit against this blogger